pill health benefit

 Research studies continue to find more interesting benefits from this red wine compound, including potential anti-cancer and anti-aging activity.
 It is not surprising that extensive research from all over the globe indicates that it has a wide range of beneficial properties, including vision enhancement.
 If you would like to improve your vision and have better color perception, see Eyesight.

-My comments about this dose of 10 mg: Some people think the more they take the better.
+Some people think the more they take the better.
 This is not necessarily true.
 Sometimes smaller amounts are better overall to the body than larger dosages.
 When participants in a high intensity exercise trial were given 250 mg, this high dosage counteracted the positive effects of exercise on blood pressure, levels of fat in the blood and the capacity of the body to transport and use oxygen.
-July 22, 2013, Journal of Physiology
+2013, Journal of Physiology.

 Where is it found?